 Data Acquisition, Materials, and Methods

+Figure 2.
+ATom flights continuously sampled atmospheric profiles.
+In this flight from Pago Pago, American Samoa to Christchurch, New Zealand, on August 8, 2016, the aircraft sampled 12 vertical profiles from about 50 to 11,000 meters above mean sea level.
 ATom measures more than 100 distinct chemical, aerosol, radiative, and physical parameters.
 Fast instrument sampling rates provide spatially resolved, simultaneous, and contiguous observational data, providing a nearly complete chemical description of each air parcel.

 Combining distributions of aerosols and reactive gases with long-lived GHGs and ODSs enables disentangling of the processes that regulate atmospheric chemistry: emissions, transport, cloud processes, and chemical transformations.
-ATom analyzes measurements using customized modeling tools to derive daily averaged chemical rates for key atmospheric processes and to critically evaluate Chemistry-Climate Models (CCMs).
+ATom analyzes measurements using customized modeling tools to derive daily averaged chemical rates for key atmospheric processes and to critically evaluate CCMs.
 ATom also differentiates between hypotheses for the formation and growth of aerosols over the remote oceans.

-|Instrument||Full Name||Contact Person||Type||Measurements||Data Variables|
+|Instrument||Full Name||Contact||Type||Measurements||Data Variables|

-|AMP||In Situ Measurements of Aerosol Microphysical Properties||Charles Brock||Spectrometer (in situ)||Dry aerosol particle size distribution, Cloud droplet size distribution, Dust size distribution, Precipitation Size, Cloud Liquid Water Content||NAerosol|
+|AMP||In Situ Measurements of Aerosol Microphysical Properties||Charles Brock||Spectrometer (in situ)||Dry aerosol particle size distribution||NAerosol|

 |AO2||NCAR Airborne Oxygen Instrument||Britt Stephens||O2, CO2||AO2|

-|ATHOS||Airborne Tropospheric Hydrogen Oxides Sensor||William H. Brune||Fluorescence||OH, Napthalene, HO2, NO||ATHOS-HOx|
+|ATHOS||Airborne Tropospheric Hydrogen Oxides Sensor||William H. Brune||Fluorescence||OH, Naphthalene, HO2, NO||ATHOS-HOx|

-|CAFS||CCD Actinic Flux Spectroradiometers||Samuel R. Hall||Spectrometer (in situ)||Actinic Flux||CAFS-FLUX-N, CAFS-FLUX-Z, CAFS-JV, CAFS-JV-Z|
+|CAFS||CCD Actinic Flux Spectroradiometers||Samuel R. Hall||Spectrometer (in situ)||Actinic flux||CAFS-FLUX-N, CAFS-FLUX-Z, CAFS-JV, CAFS-JV-Z|

 |CIT-CIMS||Chemical Ionization Mass Spectrometer||Paul Wennberg||CIMS||HNO3, H2O2, CH3OOH, HCN, PAA, PNA, SO2||CIT-H2O2, CIT-HCN, CIT-HNO3, CIT-MHP, CIT-PAA, CIT-PNA, CIT-SO2|